raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

 }
 ```

 Each transition defines a change in the recognizer's state.
-Transitions are formally defined as triples of the form `(p,a, q)`:
+Transitions are formally defined as triples of the form `(p, a, q)`:

  - `p` is the state the recognizer is currently in.
  - `a` is the input symbol  consumed.